Who is QTYMP?

 Jackie Sin is always building a set for a web series (check out Instrumental Closet on YouTube!).
 They are a student, former camper, a sleepy sloth/cat, and a meme lover.
 Jackie makes our promo videos and is on the Camp Emerald Logistics Team.
 They are a Sagittarius.

-Ada Francis is chronically ill, disabled, and agender.
+Ada Frances is chronically ill, disabled, and agender.
 They are a student at Oregon State working towards a degree in Women, Gender, and Sexuality Studies.
-They enjoy sewing, reading mysteries, listening to podcasts, and making too many puns.
+They enjoy sewing, reading mysteries, and listening to podcasts.
 Ada is a past volunteer and recent addition to the leadership team.

 Robin Heffelman is a 16-year-old student who is hyped to be learning about collective liberation, justice, and logistics within a nonprofit organization!
 They are a musician and Unitarian Universalist who enjoys chillin’ with friends and long walks on the beach!